How it works

 1. Initiate the operation

-To initiate an operation, a request must be made to our MobileID REST APIs.
-You can learn about the different MobileID operations in our MobileID API reference documentation.
+To initiate an operation, a request must be made to our REST APIs.
+You can learn about the different MobileID operations in our ReuseID API reference documentation.

 2. Carry out the operation on the device